Text messaging: Premium content

-SMS is widely used for delivering digital content, such as news alerts, financial information, pictures, GIFs, logos and ringtones.
+SMS has been widely used for delivering digital content, such as news alerts, financial information, pictures, GIFs, logos and ringtones.
 Such messages are also known as premium-rated short messages (PSMS).
 The subscribers are charged extra for receiving this premium content, and the amount is typically divided between the mobile network operator and the value added service provider (VASP), either through revenue share or a fixed transport fee.
 Services like 82ASK and Any Question Answered have used the PSMS model to enable rapid response to mobile consumers' questions, using on-call teams of experts and researchers.
 In November 2013, amidst complaints about unsolicited charges on bills, major mobile carriers in the US agreed to stop billing for PSMS in 45 states, effectively ending its use in the United States.

-Outside the United States, premium short messages are increasingly being used for "real-world" services.
+Outside the United States, premium short messages have been used for "real-world" services.
 For example, some vending machines now allow payment by sending a premium-rated short message, so that the cost of the item bought is added to the user's phone bill or subtracted from the user's prepaid credits.
 Recently, premium messaging companies have come under fire from consumer groups due to a large number of consumers racking up huge phone bills.
 A new type of free-premium or hybrid-premium content has emerged with the launch of text-service websites.
 These sites allow registered users to receive free text messages when items they are interested in go on sale, or when new items are introduced.
 An alternative to inbound SMS is based on long numbers (international mobile number format, e.g., +44 7624 805000, or geographic numbers that can handle voice and SMS, e.g., 01133203040), which can be used in place of short codes or premium-rated short messages for SMS reception in several applications, such as TV voting, product promotions and campaigns.
 Long numbers are internationally available, as well as enabling businesses to have their own number, rather than short codes, which are usually shared across a lot of brands.
 Additionally, long numbers are non-premium inbound numbers.